zenaradesignsdev/zenaradesigns/SECURITY.md

 # Security Implementation Guide

 ## Overview
-This document outlines the comprehensive security measures implemented in the Aura Designs codebase to protect against common web vulnerabilities and ensure data integrity.
+This document outlines the comprehensive security measures implemented in the Zenara Designs codebase to protect against common web vulnerabilities and ensure data integrity.
 This guide serves as both documentation and a reference for future projects and security audits.

 ## Table of Contents
 1. [Security Architecture](#security-architecture)